The CiDA Meeting information is coming soon; previous meeting info may be found below for reference.

 Simulation of Dialysis Access

-One of the most valuable elements of the CiDA conference is the well-attended, intensive, half-day Simulation of Dialysis Access (SoDA) program being held 8 am - 12 pm, Thursday, October 26.
+One of the most valuable elements of the CiDA conference is the well-attended, intensive, Simulation of Dialysis Access (SoDA) program.

 Modeled in part on the air travel industry’s approach to improving flight safety, SoDA teaches hands-on vascular surgical and endovascular techniques using simulation models under the supervision of leading vascular surgeons.
 This workshop has proven to be a popular and effective training method.
 Previous SoDA attendees have overwhelmingly reported that the learning format was interactive and engaging, they agreed that what they learned will ultimately benefit patient care, and they stated that they experienced no commercial bias.